Lednerb/bilberry-hugo-theme/v4/README.md

 #### Disqus

 To allow readers to leave comments under your articles, sign up for free on [Disqus](https://disqus.com) website.
-Then create a new site and set the `disqusShortname` parameter to your site's short name in the `config.toml` file:
+Then create a new site and set the `disqusShortname` parameter to your site's short name in the `hugo.toml` file:

 ```toml
 #[...]